Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/SortingFormatting.md

 - [x] How to create [alternating row colours](./Glossary.md) for better readability
 - [x] How to implement advanced formatting techniques

 Effective sorting and formatting are fundamental skills that transform raw data into meaningful information.
-By mastering these techniques in Google Sheets, you'll be able to create professional-looking spreadsheets that communicate insights clearly and efficiently.
+By mastering these techniques in Google Sheets, you'll be able to create professional spreadsheets that communicate insights clearly and efficiently.